DWELL Being – Vancouver, WA

 Villages that were built before cars provide living examples of climate-friendly neighborhoods where people live close to work, shops, schools and other gathering places.
 Many civically minded people and community organizations are working on ways to bring these village-living values to Vancouver.
 New ADUs will support these efforts.

 But building an ADU can be challenging; especially for people who are undertaking a construction project for the first time.
-While professional real estate investors and experienced house flippers have lots of experience, their ADUs are developed as investment properties, and may not serve the community as well as ADUs built by local homeowners who are already invested in our community.
+While professional real estate investors and experienced house flippers have lots of experience, they develop ADUs as investment properties which may not serve the community as well as ADUs built by local homeowners who are primarily invested in our community.
 It is in our collective interest to make sure that homeowners who want to build an ADUs get the practical assistance they need.

 DWELL Being, Vancouver will bring together a group of knowledgeable professionals to help these homeowners succeed in building the new ADU housing we need to create a more resilient community for everyone.
 At every stage of the project, from initial decision-making to long-term rental management, community-minded locals choosing to build an ADU will have the support they need.
 We will identify and work with a select group of contractors and tradespeople to coordinate and streamline ADU building projects.

 People who are helping solve Vancouver’s housing shortage by using their equity in their home to build an ADU on their property should be as eligible for subsidies as developers.
 We will work with local agencies and other funding sources to obtain financial incentives for local homeowners building ADUs.
 People who are working to make our community more resilient by installing edible landscaping, reducing energy and water use should also have incentives and support.
 We all stand to benefit from these improvements.